Fentanyl Rehab Center in Texas

 • Stay with the Person: Monitor their condition until emergency responders arrive, providing as much information as possible about their symptoms and any substances they may have taken.

-MAT uses FDA-approved medications like methadone, buprenorphine, or naltrexone to alleviate cravings and withdrawal symptoms.
+MAT uses FDA-approved medications like methadone, buprenorphine, or naltrexone to alleviate cravings and withdrawal symptoms during detox.
 These medications help stabilize brain chemistry and restore normal body functions without the euphoric effects of fentanyl.

-Counseling approaches such as Cognitive Behavioral Therapy (CBT) target the root causes of substance use.
+Counseling approaches such as Cognitive Behavioral Therapy (CBT) target the root causes of substance use and treats mental health conditions simultaneously.
 CBT helps modify harmful thoughts and behaviors, equipping individuals with the tools needed to maintain sobriety and develop healthier coping mechanisms.

 The first step in treatment often involves medically supervised detox to safely manage withdrawal symptoms.
 Detox ensures a safe and controlled environment while preparing individuals for the next stages of recovery.